-One of my all-time favorite breakfasts is Bircher Muesli, a dish of oats soaked overnight in yogurt and served with fruits and nuts.
-It was developed over 100 years ago by Swiss doctor Maximilian Bircher-Benner and remains wildly popular in Switzerland (see my dairy version of Bircher muesli here).
+One of my all-time favorite breakfasts is Bircher Muesli, a dish of oats soaked overnight in yogurt and served with fruits and nuts (see the traditional version of Bircher muesli here).
 I often serve this at workshops and have yet to meet a person who doesn’t love its fragrant, creamy deliciousness.

-However, since quite a few of my clients are sensitive to dairy foods, I have created a dairy-free version of this delectable dish so they don’t miss out.
+However, since quite a few of my clients are sensitive to dairy foods and grains, I have created a dairy-free, grain-free version of this delectable dish so they don’t miss out.
 (This dish is vegan, too, in case you’re that way inclined.)

 All the benefits of the traditional, dairy-based Bircher muesli apply here, too: Oodles of probiotics, prebiotics, fiber, healthy fats, anti-inflammatory ingredients and a delightfully nutty-fruity-cinnamony flavor profile.

-- 1 serving hemp protein powder I use Wilderness Poets' hemp protein powder
+- 6 tbsp hemp protein powder I use this brand

-- 1 pinch lemon zest finely grated; I use a Microplane grater
+- zest of ½ lemon, untreated finely grated; I use this grater

-- Put all the ingredients except for the raspberries in a container with a tight-fitting lid and stir to combine.
-Seal tightly and refrigerate overnight or for at least two hours.
+- Put all the ingredients in a container with a tight-fitting lid and stir to combine.
+Seal tightly and refrigerate overnight.

 - I usually make 3-4 servings of this dish and keep them in the fridge so I can grab it at a moment's notice.
 You could even divide this among individual mason jars to soak, and grab one on your way to work in the morning.